rin67630/Soft-Power2-MPPT/README.md

 - Programmable loads
 and much more...
 You are encouraged to have a look there and look at the hardware section on how to build your own device.
 (A bit of soldering is required.
-I expect to get soon a PCB to simplify the wiring.)
+I am providing a PCB to simplify the wiring.)

 ## but what is Soft-Power2-MPPT?
 It is a **self-contained** WiFi network enabled MPPT controller with: